Updated November 2019

 Despite the challenging nature of honesty and transparency, I believe that parents deserve to be heard and represented fairly in their relationships with their children.
 It often means sharing thoughts or feelings that may be hard for their child to hear, but in the end, it’s important that he or she hears them.

-Wilderness therapy provides a safe container to work through conflict, as we are able to hold an emotionally safe place to support and facilitate a constructive resolution while ensuring the safety of the child.
+Wilderness therapy provides a safe container to work through conflict, as we are able to hold an emotionally safe place to support and facilitate a constructive resolution.
 Open Sky parents and children are on a parallel journey, learning communication and mindfulness skills that ease the sharing and receiving of honest thoughts and feelings.
 Opportunities to obtain and practice new skills are abundant.
 These skills also help to ground each family member and support better outcomes when conflicts arise.

 Step back, exhale, and take a fresh look at the bigger picture.
 Being open means adopting an attitude of curiosity when it comes to self and others.
 It often means listening to what others say when they are being honest with you and actually feeling the emotions that come up in those moments.
 This can come easy in some situations, like when a parent knows he or she doesn’t have all the answers and has the courage and humility to seek help from others.
 In these instances, the parent is naturally more open to feedback.
 What can often be challenging for parents is hearing feedback from a child or partner about any past hurt or disappointment.
 This is part of the healing process.
 Being open to having difficult conversations is a way to invest in relationship with each other while building trust, intimacy, and connection.